Practical Training in Thought

-Refrain from guessing much about causes and effects
+Refrain from merely guessing about causes and effects

 An example will demonstrate how necessary it is to think about things in a really practical manner.
 Let us imagine that for some reason or other a man climbs a tree.
 He falls from the tree, strikes the ground, and is picked up dead.
 Now, the thought most likely to occur to us is that the fall killed him.
 We would be inclined to say that the fall was the cause and death the effect.
 In this instance cause and effect seem logically connected.
 But this assumption may completely confuse the true sequence of facts, for the man may have fallen as a consequence of heart failure.
 To the observer the external event is exactly the same in both cases.
 Only when the true causes are known can a correct judgement be formed.
 In this case it might have been that the man was already dead before he fell and the fall had nothing to do with his death.
 It is thus possible to invert completely cause and effect.
 In this instance the error is evident, but often they are not so easily discernible.
 The frequency with which such errors in thinking occur is amazing.
 Indeed, it must be said that in the field of science conclusions in which this confusion of cause and effect is permitted are being drawn every day.
 Most people do not grasp this fact, however, because they are not acquainted with the possibilities of thinking.

-❖ A range of plausible, adequate and alternative possibilities had better be surveyed before big decisions.
+◎ A range of plausible, adequate and alternative possibilities had better be surveyed before important decisions.

 Be on the outlook of possible causes behind adjustment-fit reasons - be sensitive to your hunches